Ian Payne (sports broadcaster): ITV News

-On 2 September 2013, Payne became the new ITV News Sports Correspondent, replacing BBC-bound Natalie Pirks.
+On 2 September 2013, Payne became the new ITV News Sports Correspondent.

 Other TV work

-In June 2012, Payne started presenting on Sports Tonight Live, a new sports television channel that broadcasts on Primetime Channel 498 on Sky.
-Payne continued to work for the station from the start of the 2012–13 football season, presenting every Tuesday and Wednesday night from 7-10pm alongside his regular guest, former Arsenal midfielder Perry Groves.
+In June 2012, Payne started presenting on Sports Tonight Live, a sports television channel that broadcast on Primetime Channel 498 on Sky.
+Payne continued to work for the station from the start of the 2012–13 football season, presenting every Tuesday and Wednesday night from 7–10pm alongside his regular guest, former Arsenal midfielder Perry Groves.

 LBC

 Payne presented Scores on Global Radio's LBC, a sports based talk show which aired from 3pm to 6:30pm on Saturday afternoons.
-In 2015, Payne's show was changed from being sports based to being a news phone-in discussion programme, with the new airtime of 3pm to 6pm on Saturdays.
+In 2015, Payne's show was changed from being sports based to being a news phone-in discussion programme, with the new time of 3pm to 6pm on Saturdays.

 In April 2018, Payne's show moved to the 'Early Breakfast' timeslot of 4am to 7am on Saturdays.

-From 2018, Payne presents a Saturday & Sunday afternoon show 3-6pm, plus a cover presenter for Saturday Breakfast and other weekday shows across LBC network.
+From 2018, Payne presented a Saturday and Sunday afternoon show 3–6pm, and was also a cover presenter for Saturday Breakfast and other weekday shows across the LBC network.

-From 2020, Payne presents drive on LBC News between 4-7pm Monday - Wednesday, plus from September 2020 presents Saturday morning show 4-7am & Sunday afternoon show 4-7pm, plus cover presenter on LBC network.
+From 2020, Payne presented drive on LBC News between 4–7pm Monday – Wednesday, and from September 2020 also presented the Saturday morning show from 4–7am and the Sunday afternoon show from 4–7pm, also working as a cover presenter on the LBC network.

 In August 2022, Payne began a new Monday to Thursday late-night phone-in programme, between 10pm and 1am, replacing Tom Swarbrick who moved to the Drivetime programme.

+In February 2023, Payne moved from late night, replacing Steve Allen on weekday mornings 4am–7am, with a phone in programme.

 Personal life

-Payne is a fan of Leeds United, and an FA qualified referee.
+Payne is a fan of Leeds United.
 He resides in Brentford, West London.